 Grant PUD accepted the terms of Public Law 544 which de-authorized the Priest Rapids Project as a Corps of Engineers, U.S. Army project and authorized Grant PUD to build it.
 This law granted the PUD the same privileges in acquiring lands, easements, etc., that the U.S, Government has.

 November 4, 1955

 The Federal Power Commission issued Grant PUD a license to build and operate the Priest Rapids Project.
 The license specified that the PUD must begin work on Priest Rapids Dam on or before July 1, 1956 and complete work on it on or before July 1, 1958.
-It also specified that work on Wanapum Dam must begin on or before June 30, 1960 and be competed on or before June 30, 1962.
+It also specified that work on Wanapum Dam must begin on or before June 30, 1960 and be completed on or before June 30, 1962.
 In June 1956 the district received an extension from the FPC changing the commencement to on or before July 1, 1958.